danielprietsch/AgileDevOps/README.md

 The AgileDevOps solution aims to enable the instant creation of a test environment for provisioning services/micro-services for the practice of everyday actions.

-The current version provides the instant creation of Docker Swarm Manager with containers running the nodejs application "hello.js", which basically says the name of the container that is being triggered.
+The current version provides the instant creation of Docker Swarm Manager monitored by Giropops-monitoring (Netdata + Grafana + Prometheus + Alertmanager + node-exporter) with containers running the nodejs application "hello.js", which basically says the name of the container that is being triggered.
 Routed via reverse proxy and balanced by Traefik.

 NOTE: This solution only creates the Swarm Managers, the deployment of the Swarm Workers will be created in future versions.
 NOTE: The Jenkins build process is still just a simulation, I'm also working on deploying this feature.
 Helps are very welcome! : D